laurenkwa/SimplePythonBlockChain/readme.md

 2. Unzip the file and look for the executable called "blockchain".
 Run "blockchain" and your computer will execute the Python script and host the program at "http://localhost:5000".
 Make sure that port 5000 in your computer is not in use before running the program.

-3. Make requests to the API using cURL or Postman.
+3. Make requests to the API on your localhost using cURL or Postman.
 The complete API documentation is found [here](https://documenter.getpostman.com/view/3449197/blockchain/7LqA31d)

+4. A registered node that you can add to your BlockChain is hosted at [http://laurenkwa.pythonanywhere.com/](http://laurenkwa.pythonanywhere.com).
+You can make API requests to this address and sync to it as well.

 **Methodology:**